Ward 3 council member Mary Cheh abruptly ends reelection bid

 As transportation committee chair, she has championed bills such as new regulations on taxis and electric scooters and has also focused on the environment.
 She has been a prolific drafter of legislation on other topics, such as hunger (Cheh’s efforts led to low-income children in the District still getting school meals on snow days) and education, recently proposing a law to weaken mayoral control of the school system.

-Cheh was first to propose the law passed in 2020 that allows youth in the District to obtain certain vaccines without parental permission, and the act that legalized assisted suicide for terminally ill patients in D.C. in 2017.
+Cheh was first to propose the law passed in 2020 that allows youths in the District to obtain certain vaccines without parental permission, and the act that legalized assisted suicide for terminally ill patients in D.C. in 2017.

 Cheh also oversaw a council investigation into alleged contract steering and preferential treatment afforded by the administration of Mayor Muriel E. Bowser (D) to Fort Myer Construction.